SETINSTRANSLATION

 7

-Translation from the IMU center of navigation to the gimbal mount center of rotation.
+Translation from the IMU centre of navigation to the gimbal mount centre of rotation.

 The standard deviation defaults are set to 10% of the translation value (up to a max of 10 meters).